-The mission of the Biostatistics and Bioinformatics Branch (BBB) is to: 1) conduct original biostatistical and bioinformatics and collaborative public health research pursuant to the mission of the Division and Institute; 2) recruit, mentor and provide training to Division fellows at various career stages to position them for professional research careers; and 3) provide service to the Division, Institute, NIH, and other professional and government organizations to advance the scientific discipline of biostatistics and the goals of the Institute.
-The collaborative research component of the BBB's requires intimate understanding of the scientific issues and state-of-the-art statistical methodology relevant to the scientific problem.
+The mission of the Biostatistics and Bioinformatics Branch (BBB) is to: (a) conduct methodological research relevant for, and motivated by, the Division of Intramural Population Health Research (DIPHR) and the Division of Intramural Research (DIR), (b) conduct collaborative research with DIPHR and DIR researchers, and (c) train the next generation of biostatisticians and bioinformaticians with an emphasis on inter-disciplinary sciences.
+The collaborative research component of the BBB requires intimate understanding of the scientific issues and state-of-theart statistical methodology relevant to the scientific problem.
 Therefore, investigators within BBB play a key role in all aspects of the study.
-The independent biostatistical and bioinformatics research of BBB is often born from the design and analytic challenges faced in these collaborations.
+The independent biostatistical and bioinformatics research of the BBB is often born from the design and analytic challenges faced in these collaborations.
 An important component of our collective methodological research is the translation of our novel methodology back to the NICHD scientific constituents through the development of software using free-ware (e.g., R package) and in presenting our work at major scientific meetings.
 In 2020, BBB made contributions in traditional areas of biostatistics, such as Bayesian methods, longitudinal data analysis, survival analysis and methods for biomarker data, and expanded the research scope into emerging areas of biostatistics and computational statistics.
 For example, deep learning and other machine learning methods were developed and applied to gynecology and obstetrics.
-This methodology was specifically developed to characterize risk for prolonged second stage of labor using over 70 features.
-Inexpensive, group testing strategy was developed to estimate diagnostic accuracy of biomarkers, such as breath volatile organic compounds, for infectious diseases such as COVID19, reducing assay costs and dramatically reducing the number of specimens to be assayed.
-Also, a Bayesian methodology was developed by our staff to evaluate mediation effects of multiple exposures on time to pregnancy.
+This methodology was specifically developed to characterize risk for the prolonged second stage of labor using over 70 features.
+An inexpensive group testing strategy was developed to estimate the diagnostic accuracy of biomarkers, such as breath volatile organic compounds for infectious diseases such as COVID-19, reducing assay costs and dramatically reducing the number of specimens to be assayed.
+Also, a Bayesian method was developed by our staff to evaluate mediation effects of multiple exposures on time to pregnancy.
 The BBB also began the process of expansion by recruiting Dr. Peddada as the Chief and transferring Dr. Perkins, a staff scientist, from the Epidemiology Branch and in doing so added expertise in constrained statistical inference, statistical methods in microbiome and genomics and in the areas of pooling designs, missing value and measurement errors and biomarker research, respectively.
-The BBB is in the process of recruiting additional staff during the next few years in modern and emerging areas of biostatistics and bioinformatics, such as genomics, microbiome, causal inference, analysis of high dimensional data.
+The BBB is in the process of recruiting additional staff during the next few years in modern and emerging areas of biostatistics and bioinformatics, such as genomics, microbiome, causal inference, and analysis of high dimensional data.
 BBB investigators are involved in all aspects of the study from its earliest concept, including study design, implementation, ongoing quality control, and analysis.
 We are also involved in collaborations with Division of Intramural Research (DIR) investigators as well as with extramural staff in and outside NICHD.
 Further, we serve on important NIH and external committees such as the NICHD's Institutional Review Board, the NIH Biometry and Epidemiology Tenure Advisory Panel, and numerous Data and Safety Monitoring Boards for the NIH.
-BBB investigators serve as associate editors on a number of the top biostatistics' journals.
-BBB investigators also serve as editorial board members of leading substantive journals including Clinical Trials and Fertility and Sterility.
+BBB investigators serve as associate editors on a number of the top biostatistics' journals and as editorial board members of leading substantive journals including Clinical Trials and Fertility and Sterility.

 Shyamal Peddada, Ph.D., Branch Chief

-STAFF

-Shyamal Peddada, Ph.D., Senior Investigator and Chief
+STAFF Zhen Chen, Ph.D., Senior Investigator

 Aiyi Liu, Ph.D., Senior Investigator

+Neil J. Perkins, Ph.D., Staff Scientist

 Rajeshwari Sundaram, Ph.D., Senior Investigator

-Zhen Chen, Ph.D., Senior Investigator

-Neil J. Perkins, Ph.D., Staff Scientist

-FELLOWS

-Soutik Ghosal, Ph.D., Postdoctoral Fellow
+FELLOWS Soutik Ghosal, Ph.D., Postdoctoral Fellow

 Ruijin Lu, Ph.D., Postdoctoral Fellow

 Abhisek Saha, Ph.D., Postdoctoral Fellow

 Shyamal Peddada, Ph.D.